 In addition, Professor Mulheron regularly presents at class actions conferences in England and elsewhere.
 She was invited to present on class actions-related matters to members of the European Parliament in Brussels in March 2009.

-Professor Mulheron has also acted as an expert witness and/or provided legal advice in class actions-related litigious matters in England, the United States and in Canada.
+Professor Mulheron has also acted as an expert witness and/or provided academic research and opinion for class actions-related litigious matters in England and in Canada.

 Apart from her class actions work, Professor Mulheron's other teaching and research interests include Tort Law and Medical Law.
-As well as various periodical articles in this area, Professor Mulheron has written a book entitled, Medical Negligence: Non-Patient and Third Party Claims (Ashgate Publishing, 2010), and has been commissioned to write a torts text, English Tort Law (Palgrave Macmillan, 2014, forthcoming).
+As well as various periodical articles in this area, Professor Mulheron has written a book entitled, Medical Negligence: Non-Patient and Third Party Claims (Ashgate Publishing, 2010), and which has been judicially cited in English litigation.
+Additionally, she is presently writing a Torts text, Principles of Tort Law (Palgrave Macmillan, 2014, forthcoming).

-Whilst studying for her doctorate at University of Oxford, Professor Mulheron acted as General Editor of the Oxford University Commonwealth Law Journal, previously acted as Managing Editor of the University of Notre Dame Australia Law Review, and is currently an Editorial Member of the Murdoch University Journal of Law and of the proposed Australian journal, Class Actions Law Journal and of the Civil Justice Quarterly, England's only specialist civil procedure journal.
+By way of journal involvement, Professor Mulheron acted as General Editor of the Oxford University Commonwealth Law Journal, previously acted as Managing Editor of the University of Notre Dame Australia Law Review, and is currently an Editorial Member of the Civil Justice Quarterly, England's only specialist civil procedure journal.

 - Medical Negligence: Non-Patient and Third Party Claims (Ashgate Publishing, Farnham, 2010), xlix + 419 pp. Download an order form [PDF 394kb]